top of page

 voluntarily, lightly, organically.

-Talents that become visible — and are allowed to grow.
+Talents that become visible — and may grow.

-they never had space to unfold in their old life.
+abilities they could never live out in their old life.

 A studio opens,